pradyunsg/vendoring/README.md

 # vendoring

-CLI tool for making vendoring dependencies in Python projects easier
+A command line tool, to simplify vendoring pure Python dependencies.

 ## Why?

-pip had a home-grown setup for vendoring dependencies and it has grown a lot in complexity over time.
+pip had a "home-grown" setup for vendoring dependencies.
+The `invoke` task grew in complexity to over 500 lines and, at some point, became extremely difficult to improve and maintain.

-This tool was built by moving the dependency vendoring logic, into a dedicated codebase.
-This allows for independent evolution of this codebase and better infrastructure to ensure it's working properly.
+This tool is based off the overgrown `invoke` task, breaking it out into a dedicated codebase with the goal of making it more maintainable and reusable.
+This also enabled independent evolution of this codebase and better access to infrastructure (like dedicated CI) to ensure it keeps working properly.

 ## Contributing